Home

 Numbers & patterns

-→ Quantitative methods (analytics, heat maps, tracking)
+→ Quantitative methods (analytics, heatmaps, tracking)

 Opinions & reasons → Qualitative methods (interviews, tests, surveys)

-Decision support: Which method suits which question?
+Decision guide: Which method suits which question?

 How does user analysis work in e-commerce, SaaS and apps?